-Moving is a big change for us people, and even bigger one for our pets.
+Moving is a big change for us people, an even bigger one for our pets.
 Most animals are naturally territorial and aren’t big fans of change.
 We have the opportunity to anticipate an upcoming move and prepare accordingly for it but a move is a sudden and disruptive occurrence in the life of an animal.
-It may seem silly but talking to your pet throughout the moving process will aide in their adjustment – animals such as cats and dogs are remarkably intuitive and it is your responsibility as a pet owner to guide your furry friends through this confusing time.
-Speaking to your pet in a reassuring tone and maintaining a soothing energy in spite of the chaos of the moving process will reduce anxiety in your pet and help your move go as smoothly as possible.
+It may seem silly but talking to your pet throughout the moving process will aid in their adjustment – animals such as cats and dogs are remarkably intuitive and it is your responsibility as a pet owner to guide your furry friends through this confusing time.
+Speaking to your pet in a reassuring tone and maintaining soothing energy despite the chaos of the moving process will reduce anxiety in your pet and help your move go as smoothly as possible.
 Here are some tips for accommodating various animals’ creature comforts during a move and for preparing any critter for the long haul to a new home.

 Moving with Dogs

 A comfortable environment for a dog is familiar scents.
 Take along some of your dog’s belongings with them in the car ride to your new home (bed, toys, etc.) and settle them into a room as soon as you arrive so they don’t suffer from a sensory overload with all of the new things to see and smell.

 Moving with Cats

 Feed your cat a smaller breakfast than usual on moving day to prevent digestive issues and motion sickness in the car.
 Transfer your cat carrier into a designated room or area and open it only when necessary (feeding time or litter box breaks).
 A scared and disoriented cat will be skittish and may attempt to run off so be sure to secure the premises whenever your cat is allowed to roam free.